 The Impact Factor of journal J in the calendar year X is the number of citations received by J in X to any item published in J in (X-1) or (X-2), divided by the number of source items published in J in (X-1) or (X-2).

 'Source items' is the term used to refer to full papers: original research articles, reviews, full length proceedings papers, rapid or short communications, and so on.
-Non-source items, such as editorials, short meeting abstracts, and errata, are not counted in the denominator although any citations they might receive will be included in the numerator.
+Non-source items, such as editorials, short meeting abstracts, and errata, are not counted in the denominator although any citations they might receive are included in the numerator.

 An example follows for the fictitious Journal of Great Science: